daattali/beautiful-jekyll/_drafts/book-review-of-minimalist-moms-living-and-parenting-with-simplicity.md

 ---
 Minimalism as a mom. **Is it possible?
 How can it be done?
 How do you start?** [Diane Boden's](https://www.minimalistmomspodcast.com/about/) new book - _Minimalist Moms: Living and Parenting with Simplicity_
 helps to answer these questions.
-I was sent an advance copy of her book, recently launched in March, and today I'm sharing with you my book review of it.
+I was sent an advance copy of her book, recently launched in March, and today I'm sharing my book review of it with you.

 ## General review of Minimalist Moms: Living and Parenting with Simplicity